-- If the certificates backed up on uninstallation are not necessary, delete them manually.
+If the certificates backed up on uninstallation are not necessary, delete them manually.

 When operating managers in cluster environments, back up the certificates as indicated in the preparations for uninstallation.

-When reinstalling a manager in a cluster environment and using the same certificates, copy the backed up certificates from the primary node to the above folders. - After uninstallation, when a password is saved using the rexlogin command, the password saved in the following directory remains depending on the user account for an OS on which the rexlogin commands are executed.
-When re-installing the manager, delete it.
+When reinstalling a manager in a cluster environment and using the same certificates, copy the backed up certificates from the primary node to the above folders.

+- When passwords were saved using the rexlogin command during operation of Resource Orchestrator, those passwords are stored in the following directory for the OS user account by which the command was executed.